Your complete HRMS payroll software guide

-At its most basic, a payroll function will calculate and pay salaries, withhold the appropriate taxes and deductions, and organize the printing and delivering of paychecks.
+At its most basic, an HRMS payroll function will calculate and pay salaries, withhold the appropriate taxes and deductions, and organize the printing and delivery of paychecks.
+However, many HRMS software vendors include extra abilities.

-But if you’re faced with the choice of purchasing an HRMS that includes payroll or having it either standalone or wrapped up in an ERP system, there are a few factors – and pros and cons – to consider.
+But if you’re faced with the choice of purchasing either an HRMS that includes payroll, a standalone solution, or payroll wrapped up in an ERP system, there are a few factors – and pros and cons – to consider.

-Which automation option you choose depends, as ever, on the business needs of your organization but there are some broad factors which should influence your decision.
+Which automation option you choose depends, as ever, on the business needs of your organization but there are some broad factors that should influence your decision.

 - Integration: whether part of a single HRMS or a standalone module, your payroll needs access to relevant data to do its thing.
 That means integration, whether as part of a single package or through smooth access to the information kept in its ‘sister systems’.
 But more than simple access to data, integration includes following through on the implications of events or actions.
 For example, booking an employee onto a training event should automatically take them off the work schedule during the event; it should also trigger pay-related consequences, such as payment of additional supplements or different rates.